 2.3.2 The Phase II Studies

-The requests long-term will be included in the Deliverability Assessment performed as part of the Phase II Interconnection Studies.
+The requests for a long-term Wheeling through Priority will be included in the Deliverability Assessment performed as part of the Phase II Interconnection Studies.

 The Phase II Long-Term Wheeling Through Assessments will include, but not be limited to, steady state (thermal and voltage) and stability analyses, and will identify facilities necessary to mitigate thermal overloads and voltage violations, stability, and reliability issues associated with the requested long-term priority for Wheeling Throughs.
 The Phase II Long-Term Wheeling Through Assessments will identify LDNUs for Scheduling Coordinator(s) participating in the Phase II study, and ADNUs for Scheduling Coordinator(s) selecting Wheeling Through Deliverability option (B) in accordance with Section 5.2.